Write Clean, Modular, DRY Code#

 # More Pythonic

-for i, language in enumerate(languages):
+for index, language in enumerate(languages):

-Clean code is DRY & avoids repitition#
+Clean code is DRY & avoids repetition#

 Pythonic code avoids repetition.
-DRY (Don’t Repeat Yourself) code is written in a way that both avoids repetition and is well organized.
+DRY (Don’t Repeat Yourself) code is written in a way that avoids repetition and is well organized.
 This makes it easier to maintain and extend.

 Pythonic code is expressive#